elizaleung830/cool_interpreter/README.md

 # First time running in window:
+0.Download the code from this respoitory and ensure python is installed in your computer

 1.navigate to the directory for manage.py in terminal using cd command for example using "cd C:\Users\eliza\Desktop\Psedo_Interpreter\Psedocode_interpreter\SDDWeb"